-Image two shows Helen McCookerybook (on the far left) in her first band Joby and the Hooligans.
+Image one shows Helen McCookerybook (on the far left) in her first band Joby and the Hooligans.
 The photo is by Ray Renolds and shows the band standing outside a shop. ©Ray Renolds

 Image three is the artwork for Katy Carr’s Polonia album.
 The artwork and design is by Susan Burghart and the photography is by Ben Wright.© Ben Wright.
 The image shows Katy clad in a red mediaeval style dress on a white horse.
 The central image is of clouds/skyline and is decorated by red poppies.
 It is very much of the art deco tradition.

 Image four is the artwork for Helen McCookerybook’s The Sea album.
 It was designed by Isobel Reddington and features embroidered art by Florence Reddington. ©Helen McCookerybook 2017 The image features an embroidered portrait of McCookerybook, playing guitar, set against a pencil drawn image of an open sea